NicolasBernaerts/tasmota/teleinfo/README.md

     tempo_enable 1
     pointe_enable 1

-By default, Ecowatt API is version 5.
-If you have enabled version 4, you can force it with :

-    eco_version 4

 After a restart you'll see that you ESP32 first gets a token and then gets the data.
 Every step is traced in the console logs.

     RTE: Token - abcdefghiL23OeISCK50tsGKzYD60hUt2TeESE1kBEe38x0MH0apF0y valid for 7200 seconds